ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ## Options for publishing using a spreadsheet
 - Start with an empty file and construct the column titles by referring to the 360Giving Data Standard [technical reference.](grants-sheet)
 - Use the [‘360Giving Spreadsheet Template’](spreadsheet-template) and adapt this to your needs.
-- Configure and use a 360Giving Data Conversion Tool Template, a method used by a wide range of funders.
+- Configure and use a [Conversion Tool Template](conversion-tool-template), a method used by many funders using a wide range of systems.

 ### Using the 360Giving Spreadsheet Template
 This multi-sheet spreadsheet template consists of all the fields in the 360Giving Data Standard.